 St. Gallen (Switzerland)

 All products of Vifor Pharma for treatment of iron deficiency were discovered, developed and produced in St. Gallen.
 From 1999 to 2010 the Galenica Group invested around 100 million CHF in the modernization of the facilities and the expansion of the R&D and production capacities.
 Two drug discovery projects are presently being pursued in these facilities, equipped with state-of-the-art infrastructure.
-Another product – an iron-based phosphate binder – was discovered, developed, and material for the phase three clinical trial is now being produced at the St. Gallen site.
+In 2013, another product - an iron-based phosphate binder - discovered, developed and produced in St. Gallen received US FDA approval for the treatment of hyperphosphatemia in Chronic Kidney Disease Patients on dialysis.

 From 2008 to 2010, between 1.4 and 2.1 tons of active iron ingredients were produced every day (about 500–700 batches per year).
-In the last few years – most recently in spring 2010 – the site has been inspected by the US Food and Drug Administration (FDA).
+In the last few years the site has been inspected by the US Food and Drug Administration (FDA).
 The Swiss agency for the authorisation and supervision of therapeutic products – Swissmedic – inspects the site every two years.

 OM Pharma develops immunomodulators of synthetic and biologic origin and studies their mode of action with focus on the receptors of the innate immune system.
 Geneva also contributes to the synthesis of new iron ligands.

 A new production plant, inaugurated in 2005, produces more than five tons of lyophilized biological active pharmaceutical ingredients and 110 millions of capsules of Broncho-Vaxom® and Uro-Vaxom® each year.
-The site is certified ISO9001 and 14001 as well as regulary inspected by Swissmedic.
+The site has obtained ISO9001 and 14001 certifications and is as well as regulary inspected by Swissmedic.